Duke-Translational-Bioinformatics/duke-data-service/api_design/DDS-1182-nonchucked_upload_api_design.md

 `PUT /uploads/{id}/chunks` endpoint to create a signed url for uploading.
 Also, since the DDS API does not need to interact with an external service to create signed urls, latency introduced by the eventual consistency model is also removed.
+All changes should be backwards compatible and responses will remain consistent with the previous version when not utilizing the new functionality.

 ## Implementation View